marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 dd if=/dev/sda conv=sync bs=128K count=328000| gzip -c  > /tmp/sda.img.gzip
 {% endhighlight %}

-I obtained a 14GB image, with more careful roundings, the compression ratio can be improved significantly.
-To test the restore procedure, the image can be simply rewritten on the disk.
+Make sure the live environment provides enough in-memory space for dumping the whole compressed file.
+My configuration led to a 14GB image, and RAM was large enough to host this file.
+With more careful rounding, the compression ratio can be improved significantly.
+To test the restore procedure, the image can be simply decompressed and written on the disk.

 {% highlight console lineos %}